tibabit/vim-templates/README.md

 ``:TemplateExpand``.
 - In a new file type ``:TemplateInit cppmain`` to both place the above content inside the file and expand the placeholders.
+- If templte file name (after removing `.template` from file name) matches the current file name or extension it is automatically imported and expnded when you create a new file.
+- You can also use `TemplateAutoInit` vim command to import and expand templates.
+This command will insert and expand the template at line below the cursor.

 ### Search paths